 In the mid range, book a stay at the Drake Hotel.
 This cool vintage inspired hotel located in the trendy and hip Queen Street West neighbourhood is ideal for trendsetters and the eclectic who do not mind partying at the bar inside the hotel -it can get a bit noisy.
 Great shopping, restaurants and Trinity Bellwood Park is on offer.
 In the same neighborhood is the Gladstone: this Victorian centenarian is the city’s oldest continuously operating hotel; with only 37 rooms that have been decorated by local artists, each room is entirely unique unto itself.

 Dundas and the AGO in winter.
 Photo by Eric Parker CC.

 In the high range, we recommend Four Seasons Hotel, this newly built hotel is located in the heart of Toronto’s posh Yorkville neighborhood which offers great shopping and restaurants.
 You could also check-in to the Shangri-La Hotel, a luxury hotel located in the Financial District just a short jaunt away from the stunning Art Gallery of Ontario (AGO), Canadian Opera Company and the Theatre District.
 Goodnight!

 - An affordable way to travel around the city is by the Toronto Transit System (TTC).
 You can either buy a family day pass or a single day pass, either way; it’s your pass to hop-on, hop-off endlessly that day.

 - Buy a CityPASS and cover off 5 Toronto attractions saving 45% off the combined price total.

-This destination guide was originally published on trivago.com.
+This destination guide was written by Helen Hatzis and originally published on trivago.com.